CAMERA-BBQS/BCI2000/README.md

 2. Set up batch files
-   ├─ Load predefined parameter files for neural, audio, video, and subject-specific settings ├─  Register IP address
-   └─ Register custom events for EMA sessions, questionnaires, and behavioral tracking
+   ├─ Load predefined parameter files for neural, audio, video, and subject-specific settings ├─ Register research PC (where BCI2000 being launched) IP address └─ Register custom events for EMA sessions, questionnaires, and behavioral tracking

 3. Prepare cameras and microphones

 4. Prepare neural hardware (Natus)
    ├─ Start the EEG study on the Natus PC
-   ├─ Connect the recording PC to the Natus PC via Ethernet ├─ Configure IP settings on the Natus PC
-   └─ Start the XLDataExport client
+   ├─ Connect the research PC to the Natus PC via Ethernet ├─ Configure IP settings on the research PC (register Natus PC IP address in SDK) └─ Start the XLDataExport client

 5. Prepare IPad